Frequently Asked Questions

 NextHR also helps your clients more easily bring aboard new hires, create libraries of benefit information and HR policies, and reach out to you through NextChat, our in-system messaging tool.

 Best of all, you can provide NextHR for free to as many clients as you like, regardless of the number of employees they have.
 And their NextHR installation will feature your branding so your clients will know who to thank.

 Q. What will NextMarket do?

-NextMarket provides you and your clients with the tools, services and products they need to succeed, often at a discount.
-You and your clients will be able to find and save on web design and hosting services, find affordable legal help, discover voluntary and specialty benefits, and evaluate broker-friendly payroll systems and PEOs.
+NextMarket will provide you and your clients with the tools, services and products needed to succeed, often at a discount.
+For example, you and your clients will be able to find and save on web design and hosting services, find affordable legal help, discover voluntary and specialty benefits, and evaluate broker-friendly payroll systems and PEOs.

 At NextAgency we understand and respect that the companies you introduce to NextHR are your clients.
 They rely on your advice and guidance.
-We don’t interfere with that relationship.
-We strengthen it.
-So you control which products and services your clients access through NextMarket.
+We don’t interfere with that relationship; we strengthen it.
+So you control which products and services your clients can access through NextMarket.
 Have your own preferred payroll company?
 They won’t see ours.

 Q. You call yourself a data management engine.
 What's that mean?

 Data management engines help users organize, monitor and execute tasks.
 We realize that might not sound like much, especially given the claims made by others.
 However, our goal is not to change the way you work.
 We aim to help you work better.
 That means we don’t generate quotes, instead we make it easier for you to get them from your current carriers and general agents.
 We don’t create ACA forms.
 Instead we make it easier for your clients to get the information to ACA Administrators that do.